Welcome to the Easy MTD help.

 To amend a business, perform the following actions on the Businesses page:

-- Perform the necessary amendments.
+- Make the necessary amendments.

 - Click the Save button.